logo

 Sabermetrics

-As a cumulative stat, the meaning that plate appearances carry is durability or diligence.
-When a batter who starts a game plays through it without being substituted, he usually steps into the batter’s box about 3 to 5 times; a drop in the plate appearance count in the yearly record can be seen as the batter who is supposed to produce runs doing less work, and it hints at anomalies such as a slump or an injury.
-Even when a player is on the roster but is used only as a pinch hitter to build up his batting feel, accumulating plate appearances is slow.
+As a counting stat, the meaning that plate appearances carry is durability, or diligence.
+A batter who starts a game and plays it through without being substituted normally steps into the box about 3 to 5 times, so a drop in the plate appearance total in a yearly record can be read as the batter who is supposed to produce runs having done less work, and it hints at anomalies such as a slump or an injury.
+Even a player who is on the roster but appears only as a pinch hitter in order to get his swing back accumulates plate appearances slowly.

 In analyzing the batting performance of an entire league, when the number of plate appearances is remarkably small, that player’s batting sample can be regarded as insufficient.
-For example, if a prospect A who plays for the first time in a season hits one home run in his debut game and then gets injured and sits out the rest of the season, A ends up with the bizarre record of 1 plate appearance and a slugging percentage of 4.
-Setting aside how unfortunate A’s baseball career is, such data should be regarded as an outlier, and appropriate measures would be necessary.
+For example, if a prospect A who appears for the first time in a season hits one home run in his debut game, gets injured, and sits out the rest of that season, then A ends up with the bizarre record of 1 plate appearance and a slugging percentage of 4.
+Quite apart from how unfortunate A’s baseball career is, such data should be regarded as an outlier, and appropriate measures would be necessary.

 Origin